jkkummerfeld/text2sql-data/data/README.md

 For more information about the sources of data see the [READ-history.md](./READ-history.md) file.

+## Data split definition

+Question split - Where possible, we follow the divisions from prior work.

+Query split - Random assignment (note that this did not take into consideration the number of questions for a given query).

+For the smaller datasets we use cross-validation (randomly assigned) and provide our split definitions to enable exact replication.

 # Format

 Each json file contains a list of queries with the following fields: